-Coming to you from Dustin Abbott, this excellent video review takes a look at the new Samyang AF 50mm f/1.4 FE II lens.
-Samyang has long been known for producing affordable manual focus lenses with excellent sharpness, but we have also seen an influx of autofocus lenses from the company in the last few years, making them more appealing to a wider range of shooters.
-In addition to autofocus, the AF 50mm f/1.4 FE II offers features like Super Multi-Layer Coating for fewer lens flares and ghosting and deeper contrast and a nine-blade diaphragm for more pleasing bokeh, all in a fairly light and small body.
-It looks like a great midrange option for anyone who needs a 50mm lens.
-Check out the video above for Abbott's full thoughts.
+Coming to you from Julia Trotti, this excellent video review takes a look at the new Samyang AF 50mm f/1.4 FE II lens.
+Samyang has been widely respected for producing affordable and sharp manual focus lenses, but in the last few years, they have begun producing autofocus lenses as well.
+The new AF 50mm f/1.4 FE II comes with a variety of features as well, including Super Multi-Layer Coating for reduced lens flares and ghosting and increased contrast, particularly in backlit conditions, and a nine-blade diaphragm for smoother bokeh.
+The lens does appear to suffer from some autofocus issues, including a bit of slowness, but if you do not need super-speedy autofocus, it looks like an intriguing option.
+Check out the video above for Trotti's full thoughts on the lens.